 If all data sources were totally capricious, there'd be nothing to do beyond piously qualifying every conclusion with "but we could be wrong about this".
 A mathematical discipline of statistics is possible because while repeating an experiment gives different results, some kinds of results are more common than others; their relative frequencies are reasonably stable.
-We thus model the data-generating mechanism through probability distributions and stochastic processes.
+We thus model the datagenerating mechanism through probability distributions and stochastic processes.
 When and why we can use stochastic models are very deep questions, but ones for another time.
 If we can use them in our problem, quantities like the ones I mentioned above are represented as functions of the stochastic model, i.e., of the underlying probability distribution.
+Since a function of a function is a "functional", and these quantities are functions of the true probability distribution function, we'll call these functionals or statistical functionals1.
+Functionals could be single numbers (like the total rat population), or vectors, or even whole curves (like the expected time-course of temperature over the year, or the regression of hawks now on rats earlier).
+Statistical inference becomes estimating those functionals, or testing hypotheses about them.